spryker/spryker-docs/docs/pbc/all/carrier-management/202311.0/base-shop/shipment-feature-overview.md

 A sales order can have multiple delivery methods from different carrier companies.

-Carrier companies and delivery methods are managed in the Back Office.
-For instructions, see  and [Add delivery methods](/docs/pbc/all/carrier-management/{{page.version}}/base-shop/manage-in-the-back-office/add-delivery-methods.html)
+For instructions on adding delivery methods in the Back Office, see [Add delivery methods](/docs/pbc/all/carrier-management/{{page.version}}/base-shop/manage-in-the-back-office/add-delivery-methods.html).

 {% info_block warningBox %}

 If a Back Office user creates or edits a shipment of an order created by a customer, the grand total paid by the customer is not affected:

-* If a new shipment method is added, its price is 0.
+* If a new delivery method is added, its price is 0.
-* If a shipment method is changed, the price of the shipment method stays the same for that order.
+* If a delivery method is changed, the price of the shipment method stays the same for that order.

 {% endinfo_block %}

+### Delivery method plugins

 Additional behaviors can be attached to a delivery method from the Back Office by selecting specific plugins.
-For more information about method plugins types, see [Reference information: Shipment method plugins](/docs/pbc/all/carrier-management/{{site.version}}/base-shop/extend-and-customize/shipment-method-plugins-reference-information.html).
+For more information about delivery method plugins, see [Reference information: Shipment method plugins](/docs/pbc/all/carrier-management/{{site.version}}/base-shop/extend-and-customize/shipment-method-plugins-reference-information.html).

+### Delivery method prices and discounts

-Each shipment method has a dedicated price and tax set in the various currencies you define.
+Each delivery method has a dedicated price and tax set in the various currencies you define.
 The price displayed to the customer is calculated based on the store they visit and their preferred currency selection.

 You can give shipment discounts based on the carrier, shipment method, or cart value.
 Intricate calculations let you freely define a set of rules to be applied to the various discount options.